stone-joe/js-logtail/README.md

-# Custom Element <tail-log>
+# LogTail

-Very simple custom element for subscribing to changes in a file.
-This requires a server that properly consumes Content-Range headers (which should be most servers like lighthttp, nginx, etc).

-## Why a custom element and not a JS library?
-To me, the HTML is more readable and is clearer where and how it's used.
-Plus, the event system is built into components and working with events was easier than working with Promises.
+Library for requesting the last N bytes of a log from any server that properly consumes the Range header and responds accordingly.
+This library includes polling and uses events to notify when data is available or when an error occurs.

 ## Installation
 `npm install --save logtail`